Call this direct line and speak with Rob immediately: (801) 363-8500

 Domestic violence charges aren’t something to take lightly.
 At Rasmussen & Miner, we believe it’s important for individuals to have plenty of information regarding possible outcomes of their cases.
 Here are some of the consequences you may face with a domestic violence conviction:

 - Prison or Jail: If you are convicted of domestic violence, you may face incarceration.
 This means time away from your job and your family.
-An experienced domestic violence lawyer Salt Lake City UT depends on may help you build a defense to avoid time in prison.
+An experienced domestic violence lawyer may help you build a defense to avoid time in prison.

 - Fewer Employment Opportunities: With a domestic violence conviction on your record, you may have fewer employment opportunities.
 Employers have the right to ask for an applicant’s criminal history before making a hiring decision.
 They may choose to avoid hiring someone who has a conviction for domestic violence.

 - Limited Rights to Children: If you have children, a domestic violence conviction could limit your custody rights and visitation rights.
-A domestic violence lawyer Salt Lake City UT trusts may help you retain rights to your kids.
+A domestic violence lawyer may help you retain rights to your kids.

 - Fewer Housing Options: Many landlords do background checks these days and may frown upon applicants with domestic violence convictions.
-A Salt Lake City domestic violence lawyer may help reduce or dismiss your charges so that you don’t have trouble finding housing in the future.
+A lawyer may help reduce or dismiss your charges so that you don’t have trouble finding housing in the future.

 Do Not Violate Your No-Contact Order